Keith Teague, President, Sabine Pass LNG. (see Corporate Officers)

 William H. (Bill) Hall, Vice President, Pipeline O&M (see Pipeline Management)

 Maury Hudson, Vice President, Corpus Christi Operations.
 Mr. Hudson is responsible for developing and leading the Operations and Maintenance (O & M) team that will start up, operate, and maintain the proposed Corpus Christi Liquefaction facility.
-Most recently, he served as Director, Technical Services for Cheniere LNG O & M Services after participating in commissioning and startup of the Sabine Pass LNG Terminal.
-Mr. Hudson has spent over 17 years in the hydrocarbon processing industry with experience including ethylene, butadiene extraction, gasoline and aromatics, ngl and propylene fractionation, butane isomerization, isooctane, gas processing, underground salt dome storage, truck/rail/marine terminal operations, ngl pipelines, and LNG.
+Most recently, he served as Director, Technical Services for Cheniere LNG O & M Services after participating in the commissioning and startup of the Sabine Pass LNG Terminal.
+Mr. Hudson has spent approximately 20 years in the hydrocarbon processing industry with experience including ethylene, butadiene extraction, gasoline and aromatics, ngl and propylene fractionation, butane isomerization, isooctane, gas processing, underground salt dome storage, truck/rail/marine terminal operations, ngl pipelines, and LNG.
 Prior company affiliations include OxyChem, Equistar, and Enterprise Products where Mr. Hudson served as Operations Manager, Storage and Terminals before joining Cheniere in 2006.
 He holds a Bachelor of Science in Chemical Engineering from The University of Alabama in Tuscaloosa, Alabama, and is currently pursuing a Masters in Global Business Management.

 James E. Kaucher, Vice President, Technical Services, Procurement & Warehouse.
 Mr. Kaucher joined Cheniere Energy in February 2004 and served as the initial Cheniere Project Manager of Engineering, Procurement & Construction of the Sabine Pass LNG Terminal.
 In late 2006, he transferred to the Cheniere LNG O & M Services Department to become the Plant Manager of the SPLNG Terminal.
 Prior to joining Cheniere, Mr. Kaucher was employed by KBR for over 30 years after graduating from the University of Houston with a B.S. in Mechanical Engineering.
 Mr. Kaucher is experienced with LNG liquefaction facilities as well as LNG receiving terminals, having worked on numerous studies and EPC Projects, including a field assignment at the MLNG Plant in Bintulu, Malaysia.
 Mr. Kaucher is a Registered Professional Engineer in Texas and Louisiana.